w3f/Grants-Program/applications/EasyPolka.md

 ### Ecosystem Fit

 - A trying of new way to develop application on blockchian.
+Current Dapps can be repulished on Anchor Network easily, then from customer view, one single portal of browsing the Web 3.0 world is coming.

 - More developers who do not understand substrate well can join and build interesting cApps.
 Developers who have not yet used substrate/Polkadot.